 The mapping between the input CSV data and the output BUFR data is specified in a JSON file.
 The csv2bufr module validates the mapping file against the schema shown at the bottom of this page prior to attempted the transformation to BUFR.
-This schema specifies 6 primary properties:
+This schema specifies 7 primary properties all of which are mandatory:

-- inputDelayedDescriptorReplicationFactor array of integers, values for the delayed descriptor replication factors to use - number_header_rows integer, the number of header rows in the file before the data rows - names_on_row integer, which row the column names appear on - header array of objects (see below), header section containing metadata - data array of object (see below) section mapping from the CSV columns to the BUFR elements - wigos_identifier object (see below), section to contain the WIGOS station identifier
+- inputDelayedDescriptorReplicationFactor array of integers, values for the delayed descriptor replication factors to use - inputShortDelayedDescriptorReplicationFactor array of integers, values for the short delayed descriptor replication factors to use - inputExtendedDelayedDescriptorReplicationFactor array of integers, values for the extended delayed descriptor replication factors to use - number_header_rows integer, the number of header rows in the file before the first data, including the row with column names. - column_names_row integer, the row number that gives the column names. - wigos_station_identifier either constant WIGOS station identifier (e.g. const:0-20000-0-123) or column from csv data file containing the WSI (e.g. data:WSI_column). - header array of objects (see below), header section containing metadata - data array of object (see below) section mapping from the CSV columns to the BUFR elements